Encyclopaedia Hebraica: Characteristics

 The nature of the encyclopedia is reflected in its secondary title: "General, Jewish, and Israeli."
 The encyclopedia covers general topics, but a Jewish-Israeli emphasis is discernible, principally in articles dealing with Judaism, Jews, and Israel, as well as in its treatment of such topics within articles on general topics.
 Thus the encyclopedia takes care to emphasize in every biographical article the Jewishness of the person, even when Judaism is of no significance in the person's life (e.g. Boris Pasternak), as well as the person's impact on Jewish people.
-The longest biographical article (thirty-two columns) is on Theodor Herzl, and the longest non-Jewish biographical article is on Goethe.
+The longest biographical article (thirty-two columns) is on Theodor Herzl, and the longest non-Jewish biographical article is on Johann Wolfgang von Goethe.

 Articles dealing with various countries and cities typically give an account of the place's general history, followed by a separate detailed account of its Jewish history where it has one; in particular, for places that were under Nazi rule a detailed account is given of the fate of its Jewish community during the Holocaust.
-Similarly, in describing countries and cities with an existing Jewish community, the encyclopedia invariably provided a detailed account of the number of Jews, their professions and main places of habitation, the structure of the community etc.
+Similarly, in describing countries and cities with an existing Jewish community, the encyclopedia invariably provided a detailed account of the number of Jews, their professions, their main places of habitation, the structure of the community, and similar details.

 Writers of the encyclopedia did not hide their Jewish-nationalistic political views.
-Thus the Kingdom of Jordan did not warrant an entry since the encyclopedia did not recognize it.
+Thus, the Kingdom of Jordan did not warrant an entry, since the encyclopedia did not recognize it.
 Details of this country are included within the article "Land of Israel," and it is stated in the beginning of the article that in the Hebrew language, the phrase includes the "land of Israel" on both sides of the Jordan River.
-In the second supplementary volume, the entry "Jordan" finally appears, reflecting the change of political attitudes in Israeli society in the passing decades.
+In the second supplementary volume, the entry "Jordan" appears, reflecting the change of political attitudes in Israeli society in the passing decades.